dimag0g/nios_duino/README.md

 Also make sure you declare all your functions which are called from `setup()` and `loop()` before they are used.

+Additional libraries you'd like to use should be copied to your projec folder.
+Then you'll have to update the Makefile to include new header files locatons to `ALT_INCLUDE_DIRS` and new rules to build the *.cpp files (which is done by right-clicking on your Eclipse project and selecting "Refresh").

 Unlike actual AVR chips, QSys components don't share pins with each other.
 This means you can use all the PIO pins and SPI/UART modules in parallel.